GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/inference-servers/jetstream/maxtext/single-host-inference/README.md

 ### Deploy via Kubectl

+First navigate to the `./kubectl` directory.
 Add desired overrides to your yaml file by editing the `args` in `deployment.yaml`.
 You can reference the [MaxText base config file](https://github.com/google/maxtext/blob/main/MaxText/configs/base.yml) on what values can be overridden.

 In the manifest, ensure the value of the BUCKET_NAME is the name of the Cloud Storage bucket that was used when converting your checkpoint.